qKTPq/qKTPq/README.md

-## Hi there! 👋 I'm Free or Punnaanan K.
+## Hi there! 👋 I'm `Free` or `Punnaanan K.`

-🎓 Currently pursuing a Master of Science in Chemical Technology at Chulalongkorn University with a focus on integrating technology into chemical engineering.
+🎓 Currently pursuing a Master of Science in Chemical Technology at Chulalongkorn University with a focus on `integrating technology into chemical engineering`.

 ### About Me
 I’m a **dynamic chemical engineering professional** 🌟 specializing in **process simulation** 🔄, **techno-economic analysis** 📊, and **sustainable technology** 🌱 development.
 My goal is to leverage technology to drive innovation within the field of chemical engineering.